 Why Do Cats Knead?
 Cat Owner Questions Answered

 Cats are mysterious.
 Your furry friend may have quirks that are unique to them.
 In fact, your cat communicates in many different ways, including its behavior.
 If you’re a new kitten or cat owner you may find yourself asking, “Why do cats knead?”
-To help answer this question, we sat down with Trupanion veterinarian Dr. Sarah Nold to learn more about this popular cat behavior and what your furry friend may be trying to tell you.
+For this reason, we sat down with Trupanion veterinarian Dr. Sarah Nold to learn more about this popular cat behavior and what your furry friend may be trying to tell you.

 Why do cats knead?

-Cats and kittens minds of their own, and may do things that you don’t understand.
+Cats and kittens have a mind of their own.
+They may do things that you don’t understand.
 Kneading is just one of those bizarre behaviors.
 Nold breaks down why a cat may knead.

 “Kneading is usually a calming behavior that cats do when they are relaxed.
 In most cases, kneading is considered normal cat behavior.
 Scratching and kneading are necessary for claw and pad maintenance.
 Also, kneading is a form of marking and one of the ways that a cat may communicate.”

 Some cats and kittens may like to knead.
 Your cat may choose not to knead and that’s okay.
 All furry friends communicate differently and your new kitten may show you they’re relaxed in another way.

 When does cat kneading become a behavioral problem?

 In most cases, kneading is a form of expression for your cat.
 Also, it may be another way for your cat to let you know how they feel.
 However, it may be an indication of something more going on.
 Nold weighs in on when kneading may become a concern.